sharontherese/sharon-kabel/content/post/vatican-dancing/index.md

 In 2017, a Catholic parish's website published a document, making numerous and detailed claims about the Vatican's condemnation of dancing.

 > “What is the Church’s official position on dances?
 Believe it or not, the Church does have an official position on it. [...] ]T]he unmarried morally cannot have a part in dances that have bodily contact."

+# Short answer

+To argue that you have "the Church's official position" on anything is a grave claim, and should be relatively simple to defend.

+A poorly translated Old Testament verse, selectively edited letters from Rome, and unsourced quotations from saints do not make a persuasive argument about the inherent immorality of dancing.

 # Says who?